 MONTEVIDEO — The January death of a Montevideo 11-day-old baby is now being investigated as a homicide, police said Thursday.
 In a news release, Montevideo Police Chief Adam Christopher said the baby died Jan.
 18 at the Chippewa County Montevideo Hospital.
 The baby had been transported there by family around 10 p.m.
 Rescue attempts by hospital staff were unsuccessful.
 An autopsy at the Midwest Medical Examiner’s Office in Anoka followed, and the Minnesota Bureau of Criminal Apprehension was called in to assist with the investigation.

-This is the records summary for Dec.
-27. One injured in New London crash NEW LONDON — A St. Cloud woman was injured Saturday in a two-vehicle crash with a Willmar family of five on state Highway 23 in New London.
-According to the Minnesota State Patrol, 76-year-old Rachel Helmstetter was transported to Rice Memorial Hospital in Willmar with non-life-threatening injuries.
+This is the records summary for Feb.
+16. Olivia woman injured in crash OLIVIA — A 22-year-old woman was injured Tuesday morning in a rollover crash just north of Olivia.
+According to the Minnesota State Patrol, Neannah Lynn Olson, of Olivia, was transported to RC Hospital in Olivia with non-life-threatening injuries.

 This is the records summary for Feb.
 15. Theft of services WILLMAR — A Champlin man was cited for theft of services Monday after he allegedly refused to pay a taxi driver for driving him from Champlin to Willmar.
 The driver told police that he had picked up the man in Champlin and agreed to drive him to Willmar for $250.
 The man, who said he was traveling to Willmar for a date, agreed to pay the driver $100 up front, and said his date would pay for the second half of the fare.